 As the core of our Service, we process data generated from phone interactions ("Call Data"), including:

 Call Data may contain personal information about end-users (callers) and, in some cases, may include Sensitive Information depending on the nature of the call and the business being contacted.
+Call Data applies to both inbound calls received by the Service and outbound calls or SMS messages initiated through the Service on your behalf.

 Depending on how you use the Service, callers may share Sensitive Information (as defined in the Privacy Act), which includes (without limitation):